 The School of Social Work at WMU is home to high-quality bachelor's and master's degrees in social work.
-Focused on social justice and rooted in evidence-based practice, social work courses are offered in three locations - Kalamazoo, Grand Rapids and Benton Harbor.
+The curriculum is focused on social, economic, and environmental justice and is rooted in evidence-based practice.
+Courses are offered in two locations - Kalamazoo and Grand Rapids.

 Master of Social Work